worksome/verify-by-phone/README.md

 > Note that your verification codes will be stored using your configured Laravel cache driver.

+Of course, when using locally generated codes, we still need to update Twilio with the status of the verification.
+To support this, we will automatically dispatch a queued listener to update Twilio after a verification is completed.

 ## Usage

 To use this package, you'll want to inject the `\Worksome\VerifyByPhone\Contracts\PhoneVerificationService`